Enterprise-level cloud email for all

 Can the cloud prevent disaster?

 When an on-site server crashes, it’s easy to think all is lost.
 Sometimes that might even be the case.
-However, with the cloud everything is stored centrally and any hardware problems you might experience will only affect your access to your email data, rather than the data itself.
+However, with an enterprise-level cloud email solution everything is stored centrally and any hardware problems you might experience will only affect your access to your email data, rather than the data itself.
 Of course, to access email through the cloud all you need is a web browser whether through a smartphone, tablet or PC.

 Even cloud-based software can fail, but it’s far less likely to happen than to an on-site server.
 Improved resilience and deduction of failure mean that cloud-based email systems will always meet the minimum data standards for ISO compliance at the very least, with most far exceeding these.